openwisp/openwisp-firmware-upgrader/docs/user/upgrade-status.rst

 - Device identity verification
 - Firmware image validation
-- Memory optimization (stopping non-critical services if needed)
+- Some non-critical services may be stopped to free up memory, if needed
 - Image upload to the device
 - Firmware flashing process